google/googletest/googletest/docs/advanced.md

 2.  (in the case of `ASSERT_EXIT` and `EXPECT_EXIT`) does the exit status satisfy `predicate`?
 Or (in the case of `ASSERT_DEATH` and `EXPECT_DEATH`) is the exit status non-zero?
 And
-3.  does the stderr output match `regex`?
+3.  does the stderr output match `matcher`?

 In particular, if `statement` generates an `ASSERT_*` or `EXPECT_*` failure, it will **not** cause the death test to fail, as googletest assertions don't abort